 Sextortion scammers often hide out on legitimate dating sites.
 They’ll pose as legitimate singles and post some revealing photos along with fake but enticing descriptions of themselves.
 If you message them they’ll message back and attempt to strike up a conversation.
 Personal emails and phone numbers are exchanged.
 Before you know it you’ll either be asked either if you’d like to see a revealing photo or send one of yourself.
 In other words, they lure you into sexting.

 Once you receive such a photo you’re likely to get a phone call from someone claiming to be either a police officer, a lawyer for the family or the young woman’s father.
 That person will then inform you that your love interest is underage and that you are being investigated for possessing child pornography.
 Unless, of course, you pay the father an indemnity, in which case he won’t press charges.

 Another version skips those preliminaries.
 The scammers contact you directly, either by email or phone.
-They’ll say that they have a video of you committing adultery and will post it online unless you hand over whatever amount of money they want.
-Or that they’ve hacked into your computer and accessed your internet file and knows what porn sites you’ve been watching and when you watched them.
+They’ll say that they have a video of you committing adultery and will post it online.
+Unless, of course, you hand over whatever amount of money they want.
+Or that they hacked into your computer and accessed your internet file.
+So they know what porn sites you’ve been watching and when you watched them.
 They’ll also say they downloaded your email so they can send all your relatives, friends and work colleagues links to the videos.

 Unless, of course, you pay them not to do so.